 How to find keyword search volumes

 I’m a sucker for plugins.
 My Chrome and Firefox browsers are littered with me.
-Anything that saves me time I use.
+I use anything that saves me time.
 That being said, I have been using Keywords Everywhere for a while now and I love it.
 There are plugins available for both Chrome and Firefox.
 The plugins are from Keyword Keg, who use 9 different APIs to get their data.

-The plugin integrates with your browser and gives you in-page keyword search volumes for under the main search bar in Google and at the bottom in the related search section.
+The plugin integrates with your browser and gives you in-page keyword search volumes for under the main search bar in Google and at the bottom of the related search section.

 Keyword Everywhere also works with: